lpacher/lae/fpga/practicum/13_ila/README.md

 ## Review RTL sources
 [**[Contents]**](#contents)

 The proposed block is a simple 28-bit binary counter running at 100 MHz clock with external reset and count-enable control signals.
+The four most-significant bits (MSB) of this counter are then used to drive four general-purpose LEDs available on the _Arty_ board.

-Additionally the four most-significant bits (MSB) of this counter simply drives four general-purpose LEDs on the _Arty_ board.
+Review yourself in your preferred **text-editor** application the main RTL module `rtl/counter_ila.v` before

-Review yourself in your text-editor application the main RTL module `rtl/counter_ila.v` before continuing:
+continuing:

 ```
 % gedit rtl/counter_ila.v &   (for Linux users)